 EKHA will continue with the policy of improving the quality of the housing and housing services within its area of activity working with its existing and new partners.
-EKHA is currently building 49 properties at Murray Court and has provisional plans for further developments at Alberta Avenue, Bosfield Gardens, Carnegie Hill and Langlands.
+EKHA currently has provisional plans for further developments at Alberta Avenue, Bosfield Gardens, Carnegie Hill and Langlands.